vanHeemstraSystems/pubs/README.md

 'Tacit' is created and maintained by van Heemstra Systems (https://github.com/vanHeemstraSystems/tacit).

+## App

+Read the Leanpub book of Tacit on your iPhone or iPad with the free, totally redesigned iOS app (https://itunes.apple.com/ca/app/leanpub/id913517110?mt=8).
+Get the latest version of any book you own with one tap and no hassle.

 ## Publishing

 These publications are created with the help of leanpub (see https://leanpub.com/tacit/ )